Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

 - Protecting children policy

-- Supervision of children policy
+- Supervision of children policy.

 Links

-- Australian Children’s Education and Care Quality Authority: Sleep and rest risk assessment template
+- Sleep and rest risk assessment

 - Current Australian/New Zealand Standards for cots (via SAI Global website)